 A brilliant way to do it is via remarketing campaigns.

 Remarketing is nothing but a behavioral way of targeting.
 Ads are usually served based on specific patterns.
-For running remarketing campaigns, you might need Google Analytics and/or Google Ads tracking script installed on your web page to define and target different groups based on their previous interactions with your brand.
-For example, you can choose to target people who abandoned the shopping cart during their last visit to your site.
+For running remarketing campaigns, you need Google Analytics and/or Google Ads tracking script installed on your web page to define and target different groups based on their previous interactions with your brand.
+For example, you can choose to target people who abandoned the shopping cart during their last visit to your site or those who previously visited a particular page.

 These campaigns do not generate huge amounts of impressions, but that is fine as what you want to achieve here is to reach “the valuable ones.”